DBragz/College-Assistant-AI/README.md

 # College Assistant AI

-Task Chain is a suite of software applications that work together to allow users to create, manage, and organize their own to-do lists.
+College Assistant AI is an artificial intelligence agent that will assist students with day to day questions about their universities.

 ## Authors